 Should there be a vacancy in the office of a non-executive councillor on or before October 31st, a by-election shall be held to fill such vacancy.

-If the position of President is permanently vacated at any point during their term, the Executive Committee shall appoint one of its members to become the Acting President of the UPEI SU until such a time that Council shall conclude c a By-Election to fill the position.
+If the position of President is permanently vacated at any point during their term, the Executive Committee shall appoint one of its members to become the Acting President of the UPEI SU until such a time that Council shall conclude a By-Election to fill the position.

 If an Executive position other than the President or the one hired Vice President position is vacated a By-Election shall be called by Council or a relevant hiring committee will be struck.
 If any member of the remaining Executive wishes to run in the By-Election for the vacated Executive position, they must submit a formal notice of resignation, effective the closing of the campaign period, to the Chair of Council (Chair) prior to the opening of nominations.
 This is done so that the CRO may then open nominations for the second position and so that both vacancies can be filled during the same By-Election.
 The duties and responsibilities of that position shall be distributed among the remaining Executive members according to their abilities until the conclusion of the By-Election.